 AAA Carolinas is committed to serving those in need, especially when it comes to emergency roadside assistance.
-When unforseen circumstances arise, such as extended days of below freezing temperatures and winter weather conditions, it challenges our commitment to be able to perform at our normal expectations.
-If you find yourself stranded during winter conditions, AAA recommends the following safety tips:
+When unforeseen circumstances arise, such as extended days of below freezing temperatures and winter weather conditions, it challenges our ability to perform at our normal expectations.
+If you find yourself stranded in winter weather, AAA recommends the following safety tips:

 - If you are facing a life-threatening emergency please call 911.